-The 2017 Northeast Regional Conference for the Social Studies welcomes educators from across the east coast with this year’s theme, “Social Studies Matters: A Strong Citizenry Through a Well-Rounded Education.”
+The 2017 Northeast Regional Conference for the Social Studies welcomed educators from across the east coast with the theme, “Social Studies Matters: A Strong Citizenry Through a Well-Rounded Education.”

 During WWI, Ottoman Turkey systematically annihilated 1.5 million Armenians, more than half of the Armenian population living in their historic homeland.
 The testimonies of survivors, including recently translated memoirs, provide a compelling lens to engage students in this history and the aftermath of the Armenian Genocide.
 Continue reading